 Outdated VPN protocols

 VPN protocols are sets of rules that define how data and traffic are routed between your device and the VPN server.
 Protocols such as OpenVPN, WireGuard, or IKEv2 have no known vulnerabilities and are considered secure.
-But there are others, such as PPTP, SSTP, or L2TP, that have security issues yet are still used by some VPN providers.
+However, others, such as PPTP, SSTP, or L2TP, have plenty of security issues.

 Weak encryption

 VPNs use encryption to turn your data into ciphertext before it leaves your device.
 Your traffic looks like gibberish code while it travels to the VPN server.
-So, even if someone were to intercept your connection, they would not be able to read the information that’s being transmitted.
+So, even if someone intercepts your connection, they wouldn’t be able to read the information being transmitted.

 The security of the encryption depends on the cipher used and the length of the encryption key.
 AES-256 is the industry standard encryption for protocols such as OpenVPN and IKEv2, while ChaCha20 is used for secure encryption with WireGuard.
-Make sure to choose a provider that uses these encryption algorithms, as most others can be cracked with modern technology.
+These two encryption algorithms are virtually impossible to crack, so choose a provider that uses them, as most other algorithms can be cracked with modern technology.

 Encryption keys

-Encryption keys are used to encrypt and decrypt the data that travels from your device to the VPN server.
-If a hacker gets a hold of them, it becomes possible to break even a secure encryption cipher.
-The hard part is actually stealing the keys since it requires immense resources and knowledge.
+Encryption keys encrypt and decrypt the data that travels from your device to the VPN server.
+If a hacker gets a hold of them, even a secure encryption cipher becomes breakable.
+The hard part is actually stealing the keys, which requires immense resources and knowledge.

 Some good VPN providers, including Surfshark, have implemented Perfect Forward Secrecy (PFS) to protect users from this threat.
-It changes the keys used in encryption faster than bad actors can use them to break the cipher, making the encryption nearly impossible to break, even with encryption keys.
+PFS changes the encryption keys faster than threat actors can use them to break the cipher, making the encryption nearly impossible to break, even with encryption keys.

 Vulnerable servers

 Sometimes, hackers target VPN providers directly instead of targeting their users.
 And VPN servers are one of the most common targets.
-Premium VPN providers have largely moved to RAM-only servers and undergo regular server infrastructure audits.
-But some smaller providers still store user data on hard drives and use questionable security practices.
+Top-tier VPN providers have primarily moved to RAM-only servers and undergo regular server infrastructure audits.
+However, some smaller providers still store user data on hard drives and use questionable security practices.

 Hackers target servers with lousy login credentials or weak configuration to gain access to user data.
-However, physical seizing of servers isn’t unheard of as well, with oppressive governments sometimes trying to take over VPN servers in an attempt to access user activity data.
-In order to keep yours safe, make sure to use a VPN with a secure server infrastructure.
+However, the physical seizing of servers isn’t unheard of either, with oppressive governments sometimes trying to take over VPN servers in an attempt to access user activity data.
+To keep yours safe, make sure to use a VPN with a secure server infrastructure.

 What happens if your VPN is hacked?